Shared Latent Space by Both Languages in Non-Autoregressive Neural Machine Translation: Non-Autoregressive Neural Machine Translation Results

+Our experiments were conducted on three translation tasks: WMT14 English-German (En-De, 3.9M pairs), WMT18 English-Finnish (En-Fi, 2.9M pairs), and WMT18 English-Turkish (En-Tr, 0.2M pairs) \citep{bojar2014findings, rej2018findings}.
+We employed the same preprocessing, tokenization (including subword byte-pair encoding) methods used in the Fairseq toolkit \citep{ott2019fairseq}.
+For vocabulary sets, we selected the 32K, 10K, and 10K most frequent subwords from each training dataset, respectively.
+For validation, we used Newstest13 (3K pairs), Newstest16 (3K pairs), and Newsdev16 (1K pairs) for the En-De, En-Fi, and En-Tr tasks, respectively.
+For testing, we used Newstest14 (3K pairs), Newstest18 (3K pairs), and Newstest18 (3K pairs), respectively.

-The sequence-level knowledge distillation (KD) \citep{kim2016sequence} is known as an essential technique to mitigate the multimodality problem in NAT training.
-Based on a pre-trained AT model, it regenerates the paired sentences so that it reduces the amount of one-to-many mapping examples.
-The bidirectional KD method uses both pre-trained source-to-target AT and target-to-source AT to regenerate both language sentences \citep{ding2021rejuvenating}.
-As a result, it generates two pairwise KD datasets given an original dataset.
-We used the bidirectional KD method because our dual reconstruction perspective requires two KD datasets.
+Sequence-level knowledge distillation (KD) \citep{kim2016sequence} has used for mitigating the multimodality problem in NAT training.
+It involves regenerating paired sentences using a pre-trained autoregressive translation (AT) model, thereby reducing one-to-many mapping examples.
+The bidirectional KD method further regenerates sentences using both source-to-target and target-to-source pre-trained AT models, producing two pairwise KD datasets from an original dataset \citep{ding2021rejuvenating}.
+In all our experiments, we employed the bidirectional KD method, as the dual reconstruction perspective inherently involves translations in both directions, thus necessitating two KD datasets.
+We utilized pre-trained AT models based on base Transformer architectures \citep{vaswani2017attention} to regenerate these KD datasets.